 Results

-» You may start to see changes in as early as three weeks after your CoolSculpting procedure, and will experience the most dramatic results after one to three months.
+» You may start to see changes in as early as six weeks after your CoolSculpting procedure, and will experience the most dramatic results after one to three months.
 Your body will continue to naturally process the injured fat cells from your body for approximately four months after your procedure.
 Initial:

 » Results vary from person to person.
-You may decide that additional treatments are necessary to achieve your desired outcome.
-Although highly unlikely, it is possible that you will not experience any noticeable result from the procedure.
+Unfortunately, non-responders do happen, no different than with other cosmetic procedures.
+It is extremely rare with CoolSculpting but there is a less than a 1% non-responder rate.
+Most cases of patients being “non- responders” are simply patients that have been under-treated, gained weight, or their expectations are not realistic.
+If a patient performs less than the recommended cycles, they may not see the full result they are looking for.
+There are no refunds of treatments performed.
 Initial:

 Do you currently have or have had any of the following?